oracle/db-sharding/container-based-sharding-deployment/samples/manual-steps/podman-manual-steps/podman-sharded-database-with-system-sharding.md

 ### Delete the shard database from the Sharded Database

-Once you have confirmed that no chunk is present in the shard to be deleted in earlier step, you can use the below command to delete that shard:
+Once you have confirmed that no chunk is present in the shard to be deleted in earlier step, you can use the below command to delete that shard(shard4 in this case):

 ```
-podman exec -it gsm1 python /opt/oracle/scripts/sharding/scripts/main.py  --deleteshard="shard_host=oshard3-0;shard_db=ORCL3CDB;shard_pdb=ORCL3PDB;shard_port=1521;shard_group=shardgroup1"
+podman exec -it gsm1 python /opt/oracle/scripts/sharding/scripts/main.py  --deleteshard="shard_host=oshard4-0;shard_db=ORCL4CDB;shard_pdb=ORCL4PDB;shard_port=1521;shard_group=shardgroup1"
 ```

-**NOTE:** In this case, `oshard3-0`, `ORCL3CDB` and `ORCL3PDB` are the names of host, CDB and PDB for the shard3 respectively.
+**NOTE:** In this case, `oshard4-0`, `ORCL4CDB` and `ORCL4PDB` are the names of host, CDB and PDB for the shard4 respectively.

 ### Confirm the shard has been successfully deleted from the Sharded database